JayaswalPrateek/MyCSnotesForME/Algorithms.md

 		- when the function calls itself in the first line of the function
 		- harder to convert recursive logic to iterative
 	- <mark style="background: #D2B3FFA6;">tree</mark>
-		- opposite of tree recursion is linear recursion when the recursive function has only one recursive call
+		- opposite of tree recursion is linear recursion when the recursive function calls itself only one time
+		- in tree recursion the recursive function calls itself more than one times
 	- <mark style="background: #D2B3FFA6;">indirect</mark>
 	- <mark style="background: #D2B3FFA6;">nested</mark>